c4g-spr22-blis/c4g-spr22-blis.github.io/docs/index.md

 * Victor Li - Software Developer
 * Mitchell Rysavy - Team Lead, Backend/Infrastructure Developer
 * Kristy Sakano - Software Developer

-## Project Status (last updated 2022 April 08)

-After a few partner meetings, **we have pivoted to _only_ creating a version of BLIS that runs on a Docker container and can be set up as a cloud service.**

 ## Partner Organization